eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ## License

 By default, DataPlatform is subject to the eccenca free Personal, Evaluation and Development License Agreement (PEDAL), a license intended for non-commercial usage.
 When your delivery includes a dedicated license file, you have to configure DataPlatform to enable your license.
-To change the default configuration, you have several options.
-If the properties under license are not provided the default license included (PEDAL) is used.
+There are several options for changing the default configuration.
+If the properties under license are not provided, the included default license (PEDAL) is used.

 In case a dedicated license file is used, different configuration options can overwrite each other.
 The license is read in the following sequence: